CIS700-Procedural-Graphics/Project1-Noise/README.md

 - Mouse interactivity (medium): Find out how to get the current mouse position in your scene and use it to deform your cloud, such that users can deform the cloud with their cursor.

 - Music (hard): Figure out a way to use music to drive your noise animation in some way, such that your noise cloud appears to dance.

-## Submission

-- Update README.md to contain a solid description of your project

-- Publish your project to gh-pages. `npm run deploy`.
-It should now be visible at http://username.github.io/repo-name

-- Create a [pull request](https://help.github.com/articles/creating-a-pull-request/) to this repository, and in the comment, include a link to your published project.

-- Submit the link to your pull request on Canvas.